OkonSamuel/EvoTrees.jl/new-API/README.md

 In many applications, I'd argue that we don't want the original configuration (hyper-param) to be mutated, as by doing so, the trace is lost of how we got to the final state of the hypers.
 I think it's desirable for the config / hyper-params that define the model constructor to represent the original snapshot that allows to fully reproduce a fit.

-TBD: whether the above can add pain for implementation an hyper search algo?
+TBD: whether the above can add pain for implementation a hyper search algo?
 Since model instantiation should be cheap, and model initialization for iterative models like EvoTrees unavoidable, it seems reasonable to instantiate a new model each time.
 May need to have helper mode to specify what hyper-params are searchable (not necessarily the same as the immutable ones, the later being specific to iterative models).